 - Swiss Cheese

-How to Make a Vegetarian Reuben Sandwich
+How to Make The Vegetarian Reuben Sandwich

 - First, brush the skillet with olive oil.
 Lay both pieces of bread in the skillet and schmear both sides with sauce.